EMP News Spring 2023!

 In terms of professional matter, we have four articles here that would interest you: Lorenzo Nicola Mazzoni discusses his experiences serving for one year as the representative of the EFOMP to the ICRP, the Implementation of the Medical Devices Regulation (MDR) Subtitle by Erik Gelderblom and Rens Wientjes; the Position of the Medical Physics Expert in the Netherlands Subtitle by Oleksandra Ivashchenko; and the New Spanish Society Website development by Manuel Vilches.
 This issue also includes Pablo Mnguez Gabia’s update on the activities of this EFOMP Special Interest Group.

 There is a good number of meeting reports and meeting announcements in this release on of them is held in Iceland, which will host the EFOMP officers' spring meeting this year.
-There are two meeting announcement: the PTCOG Meeting 2023 in Madrid Subtitle: For the first time, Particle Therapy Co-Operative Group (PTCOG) will hold its annual meeting in Spain [June 10 - 16, 2023], Marco Durante’s report, and the Join the Uk’s Largest Imaging and Oncology Event – June 5-7, 2023 - Liverpool, UK,: Rizwan Malik’s report.
+There are two meeting announcements: the PTCOG Meeting 2023 in Madrid Subtitle: For the first time, Particle Therapy Co-Operative Group (PTCOG) will hold its annual meeting in Spain [June 10 - 16, 2023], Marco Durante’s report, and the Join the Uk’s Largest Imaging and Oncology Event – June 5-7, 2023 - Liverpool, UK,: Rizwan Malik’s report.
 There is also a couple of interesting meeting feedback reports: Giuliano Perotti Bernardini and Anna-Maria Fanou reported the 2nd RAPTOR School huge success!
 Held at Cosylab in Ljubljana, Slovenia, from September 4–9, 2022 -; and Oliver Jäkel provides positive comments on the virtual courses in the field of Particle Therapy took place successfully from Oct.
 17th to Nov.
 25th 2022 under the auspices of the Heidelberg Institute for Radiation Oncology (HIRO)

 Regarding the educational and training matters we have in this issue they are: A call by the EFOMP E&T Committee for more volunteer centres to help construct a pan-European network by Carmel J. Caruana, Christoph Bert and Kiki Theodorou; Teaching Course on Stereotactic Body Radiotherapy (SBRT) - Prague, Czech Republic, July 13, 2023 - July 15, 2023 announced by Oliver Blanck and Serenella Russo and the International Conference on Education and Training in Radiation Protection (ETRAP2023) – Groningen, The Netherlands.